-When you get older and your range of capabilities reduce, you’ll get upset thinking I can’t do this and I can’t do that.
+When you get older and your range of capabilities reduce, you’ll get upset thinking about the newly appearing limits in your life.
 It’s easy to become a victim of meaninglessness at this point.
 But the truth is you lost the meaning way before when more strength and energy was available to you but you didn’t use them.
 The one who lives his youth utilizing his full capabilities is more likely to carry this mindset into his old age.
 Instead of mourning over what he can’t do, he does what he CAN do at any stage of life.

 When you live with the mindset of utilizing the 100% of your available potential in any given moment, you’ll realise that experiencing a full life is more about living than achieving.
-Achievements and adversities are just temporary ups and downs that come and go in your life, your life isn’t defined by them.
+Achievements and adversities are just temporary ups and downs that come and go in life, your life isn’t defined by them.
 Your life is defined by how you are living it - moment by moment.
-The circumstances (good and bad) of your life are an outside-in perspective of your life, but the real quality of your life that you experience firsthand is the inside-out perspective, and that depends more on HOW you live not on WHAT kind of situations you live in.
+The circumstances (good and bad) of your life are an outside-in perspective of your life, but the real quality of your life that you experience is the inside-out perspective, and that depends more on HOW you live not on WHAT kind of situations you live in.